 As humans, we use Visine and any number of OTC (over the counter) eye drops to help with dry, red, and irritated eyes.
 But, before you use any of these products on your four-legged friend, it is important that you know about the possible problems with doing so.
 Remember that in most cases, medications and personal care products that are made to be used on humans are not considered to be safe for use on dogs.

-If you believe your dog has allergies or an eye infection that is causing problems with his eyes, you need to take your pup in to see his vet for proper diagnosis and treatment.
-This way, the treatment your dog receives will not only help to take care of his problem but also will not do any harm.
+If you believe your dog has allergies or an eye infection that is causing problems with their eyes, you need to take your pup in to see the vet for proper diagnosis and treatment.
+This way, the treatment your dog receives will not only help to take care of their problem but also will not do any harm.

-If your dog has dry, itchy, red eyes, there can be several different causes that should be evaluated by his vet.
+If your dog has dry, itchy, red eyes, there can be several different causes that should be evaluated by the vet.
 Among these are:

-■ Some type of foreign body like an insect in his eye
+- Some type of foreign body like dirt or an insect in the eye

-If your dog displays symptoms of an eye condition, such as excessive tearing or the secretion of pus or other discharge, it is very important that you take him in to see the vet immediately for a proper diagnosis and treatment.
-He may be able to diagnose the problem or he may send you to a veterinary ophthalmologist who has specialized training to help him diagnose the reason behind your dog's eye problems.
+If your dog displays symptoms of an eye condition, such as excessive tearing or the secretion of pus or other discharge, it is very important that you take them in to see the vet immediately for a proper diagnosis and treatment.
+The veterinarian may be able to diagnose the problem or may send you to a veterinary ophthalmologist who has specialized training to help diagnose the reason behind your dog's eye problems.

 A good rule of thumb to follow is to have any issues with your dog's eyes or adjacent tissues evaluated by your pup's vet as soon as possible, preferably within 12 hours in order to reduce the risk of further damage.
 This gives the vet more time to diagnose and treat the problem and helps to increase the chance that any treatment he offers can take care of the problem and restore your dog's eyes to good health.